CyrusMoreno/alpacas-r-socute/index.md

 Additionally, if casual users are using the service for commuting, suggesting stations near apartment buildings could offer them a shorter commute if they choose to relocate.

 These efforts could potentially convert casual users into annual members, thereby increasing the user base and overall profitability.
 Lastly, here is the link to this [project’s dashboard](https://1drv.ms/x/s!AlqOSNWLwB1YiUAwyE4vUIPC8NrR?e=joqo7M).

 #### Contact Me
+You find my notes [here](https://github.com/CyrusMoreno/alpacas-r-socute/tree/main).
 I’m always open to discussing data analysis projects, job opportunities, or potential collaborations.
 Feel free to reach out to me through [email](mailto:cyrusthegreatmoreno@gmail.com) or connect with me on [Linkedln](https://www.linkedin.com/in/cyrusemoreno/).